nephio-project/docs/content/en/docs/porch/contributors-guide/dev-process.md

        options
          -h                        - this help message
-         -s hostname               - the host name of the git server for porch git repos -r repo-count             - the number of repos to create during the test, a positive integer -p package-count          - the number of packages to create in each repo during the test, a positive integer -e package-revision-count - the number of packagerevisions to create on each package during the test, a positive integer
+         -s hostname               - the host name of the git server for porch git repositories -r repo-count             - the number of repositories to create during the test, a positive integer -p package-count          - the number of packages to create in each repo during the test, a positive integer -e package-revision-count - the number of packagerevisions to create on each package during the test, a positive integer
          -f result-file            - the file where the raw results will be stored, defaults to load_test_results.txt